Sandra Torres: Early life and education

-Sandra Julieta Torres Casanova was born on the 5 October 1955, in the municipality of Melchor de Mencos, in the department of Petén.
+Sandra Julieta Torres Casanova was born on 5 October 1955, in the municipality of Melchor de Mencos, in the department of Petén.
 She is the daughter of Enrique Torres and Teresa Casanova.
-She has a degree in Communication Sciences from the University San Carlos de Guatemala.
-She also has a master's degree in Public Politics from the University of Rafael Landívar de Guatemala.
+She has a degree in Communication Sciences from San Carlos University.
+She also has a master's degree in Public Politics from Rafael Landívar University.

 Career

-She has spent most of her professional lifetime promoting politics, plans, programs, projects and laws concerning social development, specially of women, children and people with special needs.
-Within the legal initiatives that she has promoted from inside her political party – the National Unity of Hope (UNE) – (of which her former husband is the Leader and in which she is also a director) are:
+She has spent most of her professional lifetime promoting politics, plans, programs, projects and laws concerning social development, especially of women, children and people with special needs.
+Within the legal initiatives that she has promoted from inside her political party – the National Unity of Hope (UNE) – (of which her former husband was the Leader and in which she is also a director) are: